FallenDeity/discord.py-masterclass/docs/slash-commands.md

 The `CommandTree` is the main container class defined by `discord.py` for slash commands.
 It is used to register and manage all slash commands and provides an interface for interacting with them.

 To use the slash commands registered in the `CommandTree`, you also need to sync them with Discord.
 This is done by calling `CommandTree.sync()`.
+When you sync your commands, the metadata for the commands is sent to Discord and Discord will create the commands for you which you can access from the Discord client.

+When invoking a slash command, Discord will send an interaction to your bot and the callback you defined for the command will be called.

 When you call `CommandTree.sync`, you sync one scope of the CommandTree, either the list of global commands `(sync())` or the list for one guild `(sync(guild=discord.Object(...)))`.